Al Filreis: PennSound

 In 2003, Filreis and poet Charles Bernstein started PennSound, a website that serves as an archive of recordings of poets reading their own work.
 PennSound allows viewers of the site to listen to high quality MP3s of both individual poems and complete modern and historic readings from poets such as John Ashbery, Ezra Pound and Wallace Stevens.
 PennSound further aims to preserve recordings that could otherwise be at risk for deterioration if not converted from older recorded media.

 Teaching style

 In the late 1990s, Filreis became known as an experimenter in online learning.
 As a 2001 article in the Philadelphia Inquirer's Sunday Magazine describes, students in Filreis's classes prepare for discussions by using listservs and online social media to respond to videos, reading materials, and even cartoons compiled on websites Filreis creates for his classes.
 Filreis, who believes that real learning occurs through guided discussion and not through lectures, "uses technology to free class time for discussion".

 Since the early days of the internet Filreis has also managed three thematic websites: on modern American poetry, on representations of the Holocaust, and on the cultural cold war of the 1950s.
 The sites provide links to reference material, academic criticism, and primary sources related to each site's respective subject matter.

+Personal life

+Filreis is the son of Sam and Lois Filreis.
+The family lived in New York City before moving to suburban New Jersey when Filreis was a child.
+He graduated from Jonathan Dayton High School in Springfield Township.

+Filreis was married to Susan Albertine, with whom he has two adult children, a son and a daughter.
+In 2008, he married Jane Treuhaft.
+He lives in West Philadelphia.